-Ciudad Delicias: Gilberto Torrens commenced a gospel series on April 25 in this city where he has been renting a small hall for more than a year.
+Ciudad Delicias: A gospel series commenced on April 25 in this city.
 There are now four believers who attend the meetings here.

 Monterrey: Anderson and María Eugenia moved here from Chihuahua in February.
 In April, he started the first gospel series in this large metropolitan area of over four million souls.